How do I decouple an Amazon RDS instance from an Elastic Beanstalk environment without downtime, database sync issues, or data loss?

-I have an Amazon Relational Database Service (Amazon RDS) instance attached to my AWS Elastic Beanstalk environment, and I want to remove the dependencies between the instance and the environment.
-How can I avoid downtime, database sync issues, or data loss when I do this?
+I have an Amazon Relational Database Service (Amazon RDS) DB instance attached to my AWS Elastic Beanstalk environment.
+I want to remove the dependencies between the instance and the environment.
+How can I avoid downtime, database sync issues, or data loss?

-- Use an Elastic Beanstalk blue (environment A) / green (environment B) deployment to decouple an Amazon RDS instance from environment A.
+- Use an Elastic Beanstalk blue (environment A)/green (environment B) deployment to decouple an RDS DB instance from environment A.

-- Create a new Elastic Beanstalk environment (environment B) with the necessary information to connect to the Amazon RDS instance.
+- Create a new Elastic Beanstalk environment (environment B) with the necessary information to connect to the RDS DB instance.

-Note: An Amazon RDS instance attached to an Elastic Beanstalk environment is ideal for development and testing environments.
-However, it's not ideal for production environments because the lifecycle of the database instance is tied to the lifecycle of your application environment.
-If you terminate the environment, then you will lose your data because the Amazon RDS instance is deleted by the environment.
-For more information, see Using Elastic Beanstalk with Amazon Relational Database Service.
+Important: Attaching an RDS DB instance to an Elastic Beanstalk environment is ideal for development and testing environments.
+However, it's not recommended for production environments because the lifecycle of the database instance is tied to the lifecycle of your application environment.
+If you terminate the environment, then you lose your data because the RDS DB instance is deleted by the environment.
+For more information, see Using Elastic Beanstalk with Amazon RDS.